Fair Representation in Parliamentary Summaries: Measuring and Mitigating Inclusion Bias: Introduction

 \section{Introduction}

 Public understanding of parliamentary activities is worryingly low, despite their fundamental role in representative democracy.
-Research consistently demonstrates that citizens struggle to comprehend parliamentary activities, and often see them as talking shops, where politicians grandstand, but do little else \cite{dalton2004democratic,hay2007we}.
+Research consistently demonstrates that citizens struggle to comprehend parliamentary activities, and often view parliaments as talking shops, where politicians grandstand, but do little else \cite{dalton2004democratic,hay2007we}.
 This points to a democratic deficit where public engagement with parliamentary processes is severely limited.
-Citizens’ actions alone do not fully explain this situation \cite{lupia2016uninformed,mair2013ruling}.
+Citizens’ actions alone do not fully explain this \cite{lupia2016uninformed,mair2013ruling}.
 Information on parliamentary activities is generally made available to the public through plenary transcripts, legislative records, and detailed minutes of parliamentary meetings.
-However, while this data is theoretically open, it is often not presented in a user-friendly or easily accessible format in practice.
+However, while this data is theoretically open, in practice it is often not presented in a user-friendly or easily accessible format.
 As a result, citizens rarely take the time to engage with it.

 The use of large language models (LLMs) for automated summarisation of parliamentary debates offers a promising way to address the accessibility gap and enhance citizens' engagement with democratic institutions \cite{combaz2025ai}.
 However, for such approaches to be effective, it is essential that the generated summaries accurately reflect both the content and the speakers involved.
-This paper investigates these challenges by evaluating the accuracy of LLMs in summarising political debates, using a sample of plenary speeches from the 9th European Parliament.
+This raises fundamental questions of fairness: whose voices are included in summaries, whose positions are faithfully represented, and who is omitted entirely?
+This paper investigates these challenges using plenary speeches from the European Parliament.

-While LLMs can provide an effective means of summarising text \cite{zhang25survey}, there are important methodological considerations that must be made when working with parliamentary debates.
-In particular, alongside challenges such as summary fidelity \cite{fabbri2021summeval} and knowledge hallucination \cite{roller2020recipes}, LLMs have been shown to exhibit algorithmic biases, where language models demonstrate an `uneven' utilisation of information in their input context \cite{liu2024lost,ravaut2024context}, and social biases, where language models demonstrate disparate treatment or outcomes between social groups \cite{bartl2024showgirls,gallegos2024biasa,mei2023bias}.
-Meanwhile, the tendency of LLMs to omit details or overgeneralise in summaries has raised concerns in other domains \cite{peters2025generalization}.